mattscilipoti/abi_registrar/README.md

     - Search by Property, Lot, or Resident info
   - Manage Residents
     - Associated with one or more Properties
-    - Can be Deed Holders, Renters, or Dependents
+    - Deed Holders: Owner, Co-owner, Trustee
+    - Non-deed Holders: Border, Dependent, Renter, Spouse
     - Can toggle verified from index table
     - Mark as verified
     - Search by Last Name, Property Address, or Lot info